c4rlosmarin/RestAPIClient/README.md

 **User-Friendly Interface:** PostClient is built with ease of use in mind.
 Its intuitive design allows team members to quickly understand and navigate the tool, reducing the time needed to make REST API calls.
 This user-friendly approach means that even those who are less familiar with API interactions can start using PostClient with minimal effort.

-**Handy Shortcuts:** The tool includes convenient shortcuts for common request parameters and headers, which will save us time and reduce the potential for errors.
+**Handy Shortcuts:** The tool includes convenient features for common request parameters and headers, which will save us time and reduce the potential for errors.
 These shortcuts are designed to make our work faster and more accurate.

-**Enhanced Security with Offline Functionality:** PostClient operates entirely offline, ensuring that no data is ever stored in the cloud.
-By keeping all data local, we can guarantee the highest level of security and privacy for our projects.
+**Enhanced Security with Offline Functionality:** PostClient operates entirely offline, ensuring that no data is ever stored outside our working machines.
+By keeping all data local, we can guarantee the highest level of security and privacy during our support efforts.
 This is particularly important for our team as we handle sensitive information and need to maintain strict confidentiality.

 **Storage REST API Templates:** PostClient comes with a template of the Storage REST API definitions, allowing users to quickly navigate through and understand the API structure.
 This feature is particularly useful for those who are new to the Storage REST API.